McGill-Applied-Dynamics-Lab/adl-ros2/README.md

 ## Installing
 1. Create a ros2 workspace
 2. In `src`, clone `adg_ros2`, `franka_ros2`, `isaac_ros2_messages`(?)
+TODO: commands
+*Note* name of folder needs to be `adg_ros2`, with an underscore and not an hyphen

 3. Create symlink to .devcontainer
 ```
 ln -s src/adg_ros2/.devcontainer .devcontainer
 ```

 4. Build Docker
+Vscode steps to build

 5. ROS dependencies